Man moves onto the Ness

 Mysterious and dangerous

 The lonely and bleak spit of land became the haunt of poor folk collecting gull's eggs for food, fishermen and the marshmen who tended the cattle and sheep.
 Strange tales arose, most notably the famous Orford mere-man fished out of the river and a winged crocodile-beast that attacked boats.
 The spit and sandbanks that lie off it were deadly to mariners and many lost their lives - over 30 ships were lost in one great storm in 1627.
-The problem was solved by lighthouses, which have stood on the Ness ever since.
-The sea has claimed those early lights and even threatens the current one, built in 1792.
+The problem was solved by a series of lighthouses, which stood on the Ness, the last survior of which stood until it was desmantled in 2020.